Background:

 Food:

-After you check in, the main buffet area is on the right.
+After you check-in, the main buffet area is on the right.
 I arrived right before breakfast was about to end at 11, and so the breakfast offerings were still neatly plated.
-I was impressed by the breakfast offering as there was avocado toast, scrambled eggs, chicken apple sausage, bacon, breakfast potatoes, bread pudding, fresh fruit, yogurt parfait, and muffins.
+The offerings changed a bit from my March visit but I was still impressed by the breakfast offering as there was avocado toast, scrambled eggs, sausage, bacon, french toast, fresh fruit, and more.

 I really enjoyed the bacon, and that was my favorite dish from the breakfast.

 Additionally, they had a decent amount of options for lunch service.
-There was grilled chicken, potatoes, eggplant, some cheeses, salads, and breads.
-Across from that was a tea/coffee station.
+There was grilled chicken, a creme pasta dish, zucchini, salads, and breads.
+It was similar to the March 2023 lunch offerings.

 Centurion Lounge Los Angeles